ndd21/PHYS281/docs/gravity.md

 any of the algorithms/methods mentioned above first and then applying Verlet.

-Beyond these algorithms you can also consider higher-order algorithms such as the well-known [Runge-Kutta](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods) algorithms which are very widely used in physics simulations.
+Beyond these algorithms you can also consider higher-order algorithms such as the well-known [Runge-Kutta](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods) algorithms, which are very widely used in physics simulations.
 The Runge-Kutta algorithms aren't discussed in detail here as it can be troublesome to correctly turn them into code, but you are welcome to implement them if you wish.
 The algorithms listed above are likely to be sufficiently accurate for most projects you are